Franklin-Graham/Magento-Guide/Other Config Explanation/Lambda Pull Request.md

 	PR for Order sync from Magento to Salesforce
 	 Order Flow : Magento -> Lambda -> DSMT/ATLAS(salesforce)
 Note** : Ensure all below changes are done only in 'Develop' branch
+- Raise this PR only in the develop branch.
+It will be moved to QA and PROD by the Product team.

 Step 1: Create a new branch in Azure